Leads from search engines have a 14.6% closing rate versus 1.7% from outbound sources.

 Keyword Tool, as the name suggests, is a web app that helps marketers find new search term ideas.

-I’ve always enjoyed using a few different tools at once to maximize how much data I can play with, and Keyword Tool has always made its way into my marketing efforts.
+I’ve always enjoyed using a few different tools at once to maximize how much data I can play with, and Keyword Tool has always made their way into my marketing efforts.

 It’s great for inspiration, but you will need to upgrade to a paid plan if you wish to view search volume, trend, and other metrics.